History of the United States (1980–1991): Ronald Reagan and the elections of 1980

-Reagan administration
+Reagan administration (1981–1989)

 After years of unstinting praise from the right, and unrelenting criticism from the left, historian David Henry finds that by 2010 a consensus had emerged among scholars that Reagan revived conservatism and turned the nation to the right by demonstrating a "pragmatic conservatism" that promoted ideology within the constraints imposed by the divided political system.
 Furthermore, says Henry, the consensus agrees that he revived faith in the presidency and American self-confidence, and contributed critically to ending the Cold War.

 Reagan's approach to the presidency was somewhat of a departure from his predecessors; he delegated a great deal of work to his subordinates, letting them handle most of the government's day-to-day affairs.
 As an executive, Reagan framed broad themes and made a strong personal connection to voters.
 He used very strong aides especially chief of staff James Baker (Ford's campaign manager), and Michael Deaver as deputy chief of staff, and Edwin Meese as White House counsel, as well as David Stockman at the Bureau of the Budget and his own campaign manager Bill Casey at the CIA.

 On March 30, 1981, Reagan was shot in Washington by a disturbed nonpolitical man.
 He recovered fully, with opponents silenced in the meanwhile.

 Reagan stunned the nation by appointing the first woman to the Supreme Court, Sandra Day O'Connor in 1981.
 He promoted conservative leader William Rehnquist to Chief Justice in 1986, with arch-conservative Antonin Scalia taking Rehnquist's slot.
 His fourth appointment in 1987 proved controversial, as the initial choice had to withdraw (he smoked marijuana in college), and the Senate rejected Robert Bork.
 Reagan finally won approval for Anthony Kennedy.